LtbLightning/bdk-flutter-workshop/INSTRUCTIONS.md

     // 19.
 Extract the transaction as bytes from the finalized and signed PSBT

     // 20.
-Broadcast the transaction to the network with the `Blockchain` instance
+Broadcast the transaction to the network with the `Blockchain` instance,

-    // 21.
-Return the transaction id
+    //  this should return the transaction id. final txId = "";

+    print('Transaction broadcasted: $txId');

-    return '';
+    return txId;
 }
 ```